* Investors watch U.S. budget, aid to Greece, Middle East

 NEW YORK, Nov 23 U.S. government debt prices

-slipped on Friday in light post-Thanksgiving holiday trading and
+fell on Friday in light post-Thanksgiving trading and a

 The ceasefire between Israelis and Palestinians in Gaza also